Names of God in Islam

-Names of God in Islam (أَسْمَاءُ ٱللَّٰهِ ٱلْحُسْنَىٰ) are names that each contain Attributes of God in Islam, which are implied by the respective names.
-Some names are known from either the Qur’an or the hadith, while others can be found in both sources, although most are found in the Qur’an.
+Names of God in Islam (أَسْمَاءُ ٱللَّٰهِ ٱلْحُسْنَىٰ) are the names that each contain attributes of God in Islam, implied by the respective properties.
+Some names are known from only from the Quran or hadith, while others can be found in both sources, although most are found in the Quran.

-Allāh is the Arabic word referring to God in Abrahamic religions, thought to be derived by contraction from al-ʾilāh, which means "the god", (i.e., the only god) and is related to El and Elah, the Hebrew and Aramaic words for God.
+Allāh is the Arabic word referring to God in Abrahamic religions, thought to be derived by contraction from al-ʾilāh, which means "the god", (i.e., the only god, reflecting Tawhid) and is related to El and Elah, the Hebrew and Aramaic words for God.
 Whether or not Allah can be considered as the personal name of God became disputed in contemporary scholarship.
 In Islamic usage and indoctrination, Allah was the God's most unique, proper name, and referred to as Lafẓ al-Jalālah (The Word of Majesty).
 Those who claimed that Allah was the personal name of God also denied that this name was a derivative name.
-Some Muslims may use different names as much as Allah, for instance Rabb, Rahman or "God" in English.
+Some Muslims may use different names as much as Allah, for instance Rabb, Ar-Rahman, or "God" in English.
 The Quran refers to the attributes of God as "most beautiful names".

 They are traditionally enumerated as 99 in number to which is added as the highest Name (al-ism al-ʾaʿẓam), the Supreme Name of God.
 The locus classicus for listing the Divine Names in the literature of Qurʾānic commentary is 17:110 "Call upon Allah, or call upon The Merciful; whichsoever you call upon, to Allah belong the most beautiful Names," and also 59:22-24, which includes a cluster of more than a dozen Divine epithets."